HASwitchPlate/openHASP-docs/docs/design/pages.md

 p1b2.hidden=true
 ```

+Ids start from `1` on each page.
+You can have a maximum of 254 ids on each page.
+You don't have to use them in ascending order, you can for example use them for logical numbering (start labels from 11, 12, 13, buttons from 21, 22, 23 etc.)
 Page number `0` refers to an object visible on all pages.
 An id of `0` refers to the page itself instead of an object.

+!!! note "Tip"
-_Tip:_ If you add the objects on the page 0 last, you ensure that they will be always be visible on top of all other pages.
+    If you add the objects on the page `0` last, you ensure that they will be always be visible on top of all other pages.

 See [objects documentation](../objects) for details.